Skip to main content

 Once officially out of the arms control debate, Nitze quickly became the best-known and most outspoken opponent of SALT.
 Some months after his resignation, Nitze and Eugene Rostow founded a Committee on the Present Danger, the first goal of which would be the defeat of a second SALT treaty.

-In committee broadsides, at congressional hearings, and with a widely noted article in the January 1976 issue of Foreign Affairs , Nitze presented an updated version of the nuclear-era Pearl Harbor he had been periodically warning about for the past thirty years.
-In this latest and most frightening scenario, Nitze estimated that the Russians would soon be capable, using only half of their MIRVed missile force, to destroy virtually all American ICBMs and bombers on the ground—keeping the other half in reserve to destroy U.S. cities if the President did not yield to their terms.
-(Ten years later Nitze argues that the actual situation is now even worse than he predicted.)
+In committee broadsides, at congressional hearings, and with a widely noted article in the January 1976 issue of Foreign Affairs, Nitze presented an updated version of the nuclear-era Pearl Harbor he had been periodically warning about for the past thirty years.
+In this latest and most frightening scenario, Nitze estimated that the Russians would soon be capable, using only half of their MIRVed missile force, to destroy virtually all American ICBMs and bombers on the ground—keeping the other half in reserve to destroy U.S. cities if the president did not yield to their terms.
+(Ten years later, Nitze argues that the actual situation is now even worse than he predicted.)

 The prospects for SALT were further savaged by Nitze in the Carter administration.
 He led the opposition in early 1977 to Senate confirmation of Paul Warnke, Carter’s choice to head both the talks and the State Department’s Arms Control and Disarmament Agency.
 In his clash with Carter at Plains the year before, Nitze had proposed redressing the Soviet advantage in throw-weight by having both sides agree to eventually replace their MIRVed ICBMs with a force of small, single-warhead missiles.
 After Nitze had gone, Warnke was one of those to ridicule “Paul’s pinheads.”

 Warnke and Carter ultimately paid a high price for humiliating Nitze at the Plains meeting and disregarding him thereafter.
 At Warnke’s confirmation hearing, Nitze attacked the nominee’s view of the Russians as “asinine,” “screwball,” “arbitrary,” and “fictitious.”
 Although Warnke was finally confirmed despite Nitze’s opposition, the closeness of the final fifty-eight to forty vote plainly vitiated his effectiveness as the negotiator for SALT and showed how much support for a new treaty had slipped, in no small part because of the efforts of Paul Nitze.
-Reportedly Carter’s inner circle was quietly relieved when Warnke resigned from the administration later that year and returned to his law practice.
+Reportedly, Carter’s inner circle was quietly relieved when Warnke resigned from the administration later that year and returned to his law practice.

 George Kennan’s defense of SALT, when it came, was largely a rearguard action.
 Not until 1975 did Kennan finally end his long silence and speak out, for the first time since the Reith lectures, eighteen years before, with a rebuttal to Nitze.
 In a book published shortly after Nitze’s cofounding of the Committee on the Present Danger—pointedly titled The Cloud of Danger —as well as in subsequent articles, interviews, and public speeches, Kennan’s message remained what it had been in 1949: it was a cardinal mistake for the United States to allow nuclear weapons to dominate relations with Russia.
-As Kennan himself admits, his message proved no more persuasive to Washington in 1980 than it had thirty years before.
+As Kennan himself admits, his message proved no more persuasive to Washington in 1980 than it had 30 years before.

 Only one year later, however, concern with the nuclear policies of Ronald Reagan created a more receptive audience.
 Following a private dinner with two of the three prominent Washington alumni who had come to share his views on nuclear weapons—Robert McNamara, McGeorge Bundy, and Gerard Smith—Kennan proposed that they revive his 1949 proposal of a no-first-use pledge.
 The article by the so-called gang of four that appeared in an issue of Foreign Affairs became an instant symbol of the nuclear disenchantment that had seemingly overtaken even the former stewards of the bomb.